davemch/space-x-insights/README.md

 been reused over time).

 The styling of the page is done mainly using bootstrap, with a little bit of css.

+To run this application simply download all the files and open the index.html file using a local webserver like XAMPP.